 Classically cool with timeless elegance

-Brimming with style and sophistication, these sunglasses will never go out of fashion.
+Brimming with style and sophistication, Randolph sunglasses will never go out of fashion.
 There is a choice of lens colours, frame metals and aviator styles.
 Currently, there are over seven luxury frame finishes as well as 18 polarised and non-polarised lens options from which to choose.
-Simply build the perfect Aviator to suit any style.
+Simply build the perfect Aviator sunglasses to suit any style.

 Finishes include Randolph’s newest precious metal, White Gold, along with Yellow Gold, Chocolate Gold, Rose Gold and Satin Rose Gold.
 Other options include Bright Chrome, Matte Chrome, Matte Black, Bronze Oxide and Dark Ruthenium.